alexrainman/secure-modernhttpclient/README.md

 # Secure ModerHttpClient

-### What this library enforces?
+### What this library do?

-- Authorization Header is required.
+- Require Authorization Header.
-- Cache is disabled by default.
+- Disable client cache by default.
+- Set minimum SSL protocol to TLS 1.2
-- TLS Mutual Authentication (2-Way Certificate Pinning).
+- TLS Mutual Authentication (2-Way Certificate Pinning, SSL certificate verification via ServicePointManager is disabled by default for performance reasons).

-### Avoiding man-in-the-middle attacks
+### TLS Mutual Authentication

 By default, when making a TLS connection, the client check two things: